 Join a clan.
 More experienced players will help you providing troops and know-how.
 It’s Clash of Clans after all

 Last but not least - learn from your mistakes.
 No matter how many guides you’ll read and how many trophies you’ll collect, there is always a possibility of making a mistake.
-Miscalculation, underestimating opponent, lowering your guard or simple mechanical failure can be a source of defeat, but a valuable lesson as well.
+A miscalculation, underestimating opponent, lowering your guard or simple mechanical failure can be a source of defeat, but a valuable lesson as well.

 Feeling strong yet?
 No?
 Don’t worry.
 With this Clash of Clans tips and tricks guide you will feel your might in no time.
-Being smarter than others is a huge part of a success, and after all you did read this guide, didn’t you?
+Being smarter than others is a huge part of success, and after all, you did read this guide, didn’t you?
 This already brings you way ahead of players at your Town Hall level, and this is how you succeed.

 The rest is all on you.
-Your personal experience is as important as any guide in the Internet.
+Your personal experience is as important as any guide on the Internet.
 Perhaps you have some comments or your own experience?
 Maybe you want to share it with other users and with us?
 Feel free to comment, as we look forward to every suggestion.

 How do you become a good CoC player?

 Nothing in this world comes without a commitment.
 You have to play, but also soak up the available knowledge.
-It's not the ancient Rome, where you had to discover everything yourself.
+It's not ancient Rome, where you had to discover everything yourself.
 The Internet is full of useful information.
 Read guides, watch streamers and YuoTube content creators.

 Is it possible to hack CoC?